 After a tenant has their landlord’s approval to break their lease and find a replacement tenant, the burden is often on the tenant to market the apartment.
 Who better to help with marketing, showings, negotiations, and exposure than experienced and dedicated real estate agents who do this for a living?

 We believe tenants have the best chance of finding a replacement renter if: 1) The tenant posts the listing on Leasebreak and 2) The tenant secures the help of a broker to do so.
-The best part for the tenant?
-These services will appear to be FREE to the tenant, because the incoming tenant pays the broker fee.
+The best part for the tenant is that these services will appear to be FREE to the tenant, because the incoming tenant pays the broker fee.
 NOTE: Depending on the market and the specific property, it may be difficult to get the incoming tenant to pay the fee.
 (Click here for an article that shows tenants why agents can be so helpful, and also offers them some great tips.)

 As an agent, what is the best way to work “Leasebreak Leads”, whether you get them through our Agent Listing Lead Program or from some other source?
-NOTE: If you email tenants directly on our website to try to help market their apartment, you will be permanently deactivated.
+NOTE: If you email tenants directly on our website to try to help market their apartment, you may be deactivated.
 However, please email us at [email protected] for more info about our Agent Listing Lead Program).